chai-hf/library-checker-solutions/README.md

 ## Miscellaneous

-- The line `#define prelude import std;` in `toy/common.h`, along with `prelude;` included in all source files, is a workaround for a clangd issue.
-It is not required for compilation.
-- For reliable benchmark results, I sometimes run benchmarks immediately after boot, replacing `init` with `bash` to minimize background noise.
+For reliable benchmark results, I sometimes run benchmarks immediately after boot, replacing `init` with `bash` to minimize background noise.
 This is optional but useful for strict performance testing.

----

 Feel free to customize the setup or structure to better fit your workflow.